kodraa/react-hook-form-devtools/QUICKSTART.md

 - Make sure you're running in development mode
 - Check that `TanStackDevtools` is rendered in your root component
-- Ensure you've called `useRHFDevtools` in your form component
+- Ensure you've added `RHFDevtools` component inside your form

 ### Form Not Appearing in DevTools

-- Verify you've called `useRHFDevtools(form, 'unique-id')` in your form component
+- Verify you've added `<RHFDevtools formId="unique-id" />` inside your form component
 - Make sure the form ID is unique
 - Check browser console for any errors